-- 1. An on-line treatment system shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of run-off.
-In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi-impervious areas separately from any other contributing area. - 2.
-Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under AH II Chapter 3. - 3.
-The design of the system must be such that the water velocities and associated flow path through the storage pond do not cause the accumulated pollutants to be flushed out of the treatment pond up to the 25-year, 24-hour design storm.
+1. An on-line retention treatment system shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of run-off.
+In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi-impervious areas separately from any other contributing area.

+2. Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Part III of this Volume II.

+3. The design of the system must be such that the water velocities and associated flow path through the storage pond do not cause the accumulated pollutants to be flushed out of the treatment pond up to the 25-year, 24-hour design storm.
-History Note: SWFWMD ERP Information Manual Part B, section 5.2.c.

-d.
-Off-line Treatment Systems.
+History Note: SWFWMD ERP Information Manual -Part B, Basis of Review, Section 5.2.c.
+Amended d.
+Off-line Retention Treatment Systems.

-1. Off-line treatment systems shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
+1. Off-line retention treatment systems shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
 In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining run-off from the directly connected impervious and semi-impervious areas separately from any other contributing area.

-2. Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under AH II Chapter 3.
+2. Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Part III of this Volume II.

-History Note: SWFWMD ERP Information Manual Part B, section 5.2.d e.
-Underground Exfiltration Systems.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 5.2.d.
+Amended e.
+Underground Exfiltration Treatment Systems.

-- 1. Systems shall be designed for the volumes specified in Section 4.1(d) for off-line treatment systems. - 2.
-Systems must have the capacity to retain the required retention volume without considering discharges. - 3.
-The seasonal high water level must be at least one foot below the bottom of the exfiltration pipe. - 4.
-Systems should not be proposed for projects to be operated by entities other than single owners or entities with full time maintenance staffs. - 5.
-A safety factor of 2.0 or more shall be applied to the exfiltration design to allow for geological uncertainties by dividing the exfiltration rate by the safety factor. - 6.
-Total system required volume shall again be available within 72 hours. - 7.
-Due to the maintenance requirements and life expectancy of exfiltrations systems, the treatment volume required in Section 4.1(d) cannot be counted as part of the storage volumes required under AH II Water Quantity Section 3.3. - 8.
-Exfiltration systems shall comply with the following construction requirements: - a.
-Pipe diameter must be a minimum of 12 inches; - b.
-Trench width must be a minimum of 3 feet; - c.
-Rock material in trenches must be enclosed in filter material; and - d.
-Maintenance sumps must be provided in inlets.
+1. Systems shall be designed for the volumes specified in Section 4.1(d) for off-line treatment systems.

+2. Systems must have the capacity to retain the required retention volume without considering discharges.

+3. The seasonal high water level must be at least one foot below the bottom of the exfiltration pipe.

+4. Systems should not be proposed for projects to be operated by entities other than single owners or entities with full time maintenance staffs.

+5. A safety factor of 2.0 or more shall be applied to the exfiltration design to allow for geological uncertainties by dividing the exfiltration rate by the safety factor.

+6. Total system required volume shall again be available within 72 hours.

+7. Due to the maintenance requirements and life expectancy of exfiltration systems, the treatment volume required in Section 4.1(d) cannot be counted as part of the storage volumes required under Section 3.1 of Volume II.

+8. Exfiltration systems shall comply with the following construction requirements:

+- (a) Pipe diameter must be a minimum of 12 inches; - (b) Trench width must be a minimum of 3 feet; - (c) Rock material in trenches must be enclosed in filter material; and - (d) Maintenance sumps must be provided in inlets.

 History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Sections 5.7 and 6.5.

-f.
+Amended f.
 Discharges to Outstanding Florida Waters.